GEOG/EME 432

 Evolution of policy options

-• When the UNFCCC is created, we see that we're initially dealing with a much smaller subset of countries and that we're only talking about voluntary actions.
+• When the UNFCCC was created in 1992, it 1) represented a much smaller subset of countries and 2) only encouraged voluntary actions.

-• We learn from the lessons of the Kyoto Protocol that we all need to be in this truly together.
+• One of the takeaways of the Kyoto Protocol that we all need to be in this truly together.
 And so the Paris Agreement marks the first time that we're all in, and we're all beholden to targets.
 The difference?
 Countries get to set these targets themselves.
+(One aspect that has remained consistent is that there are no penalties for not reaching annual or long-term targets.)

 Imagine this image below is a clock.
+(Click on the image to access a resizable version that is easier to see.)
 If you look at about 1 pm, you see that in the late 1980s, the UNFCCC is established.
 It isn't until about 9 o'clock at that the Paris Agreement is adopted and here we stand somewhere around 10-11 o'clock or so, wondering where it will take us.

 Credit: The Climate Group, 2015